 Difference Between Cured Meats and Uncured Meats

-Cured pepperoni is often seen as unhealthy because of its artificial preservatives, while uncured pepperoni, as well as other uncured meat products, is seen as healthier because of the natural preservatives such as celery powder and beet extracts.
+Cured pepperoni, like most cured meats, is often seen as unhealthy because of its artificial preservatives, while uncured pepperoni, as well as other uncured meat products, is seen as healthier because of the natural preservatives such as celery powder and beet extracts.

 Unlike the bright red color of cured meats, uncured meats are a paler white.
 It’s because no chemicals are added, and instead, natural factors like light or bacteria can affect its appearance.